dzikoysk/khangul/README.md

 ### Use-cases

-The library handles natural Hangul input, so it's main use-case is to be used in text editors, chat apps, etc.
+The library handles natural Hangul input, so its main use-case is to be used in text editors, chat apps, etc.
-As an example,
+As an example, there's a preview of [react-simple-keyboard](https://github.com/hodgef/react-simple-keyboard) component integrated with our Hangul context & compatibile keyboard layout:

 ```tsx
 import { HangulContext } from "khangul"